LearnTeachCode/debugging-report-template/README.md

 3. What "value" is being captured on Line 8?
 The value that the user entered or the value of the id?
 After identifying the id of the user input element, is "value" the correct way to get the value of what the user entered?

 4. What if I set Line 26 to true?

+5. What if I move userInput assignment into the function compareAndDisplayOutcome?
 ```

 <br/>